-The William and Mary Cypher Society was established in 1989 by the Board of Visitors of The College of William and Mary in Virginia.
-All members of the Board of Visitors of the College of William and Mary become members of the William and Mary Cypher Society immediately upon completion of their term of office.
+The William & Mary Cypher Society was established in 1989 by the Board of Visitors of The College of William & Mary in Virginia.
+All members of the Board of Visitors of the College of William & Mary become members of the William & Mary Cypher Society immediately upon completion of their term of office.

 Fostering a relationship between the College and its alumni, the Cypher Society performs special projects on behalf of the College.
 In 2007, the Cypher Society honored Reverend James Blair and Sarah Blair by helping to restore their tombs on Jamestown Island.
 Reverend Blair was the College's first Rector and President.

-Meetings of the William and Mary Cypher Society are held at the College.
-All Society records are maintained at William and Mary.
+Meetings of the William & Mary Cypher Society are held at the College.
+All Society records are maintained at William & Mary.

 The President is the principal officer of the Cypher Society and presides over all of the affairs of the Cypher Society.

 In the absence of the President, the Vice President performs the duties of the President.

 The Secretary keeps minutes of the annual and special meetings of the Cypher Society and is custodian of the membership roll and Cypher Society records.

 The three officers plus five at-large members make up the Executive Committee -- the five at- large members are: